 I was previously Social Marketing Manager for Totsy.com (now Modnique).

-Camping, traveling and communing with loved ones in beautiful places makes me happy.
+Camping, traveling and communing with loved ones in wild, beautiful places centers me.

 I love to dance.
 Either salsa with my husband, swing with my Dad (rest his soul), or solo alongside friends next to the DJ booth at a crowded pool party.